MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.tedxfortedeimarmi.com/"

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a (deep) learner who loves freedom.
-Working on Deep Learning, Vision and Language and interested in applying AI to Genomics and Biomedical fields.
-Driven to inspire people. #My research interests include Deep Learning, Vision and Language and AI applied to Genomics and Biomedical.
+Working on Deep Learning, Genomics, Gene expression and Vision & Language.
+Driven to be useful for people. #My research interests include Deep Learning, Genomics, Vision & Language and AI applied to Biomedical fields.

 interests:
 - Artificial Intelligence and Deep Learning